 10 amazing places

 Here is a selection of 10 remarkable places to stay in Sweden, from south to north.
-Visit later?
+Which one do you fancy?

 4. Hotell Utter Inn

 In Lake Mälaren, outside Västerås, floats a lone red cottage.
-It marks the entrance to Hotell Utter Inn, an underwater hotel.
+It marks the entrance to Hotell Utter Inn (link in Swedish), an underwater hotel.
 Above water you’ll find cooking facilities.
 Below the surface is the bedroom – with panorama windows to the underwater world.
 Launched as an art project by Mikael Genberg, Utter Inn is hugely popular during its season, April–October.

 5. Nolla Cabin